-This essay traces the cloze procedure across two linked histories.
-The first begins with Wilson Taylor's use of deleted words as a measure of reading comprehension.
-The second runs from distributional linguistics to masked language modeling.
-I argue that Cloze Reader, a browser-based game I built through the CUNY AI Lab and the Inference Arcade initiative, serves as a critical artifact at their intersection.
-The game delegates word selection to a large language model, then returns the blank to a human reader who must infer a term from local context.
-This design makes a technical genealogy visible, yet it also returns Project Gutenberg passages to a scale at which a reader must attend to syntax, genre, and historical texture.
-Cloze Reader turns a pretraining operation into a scene of slow reading.
-In so doing, it asks how digital humanities might surface the archive inside the dataset, expose the assumptions built into model-mediated pedagogy, and examine what happens when literary works move from historical content to training data and back again.
+This webtext traces the cloze procedure across two linked histories, one beginning with Wilson Taylor's use of deleted words to measure reading comprehension and the other running from distributional linguistics to masked language modeling.
+I argue that Cloze Reader, a browser-based game I built through the CUNY AI Lab and the Inference Arcade initiative, functions as a critical artifact at their intersection.
+The game delegates word selection to a large language model and then returns the blank to a human reader, who must infer a term from local context.
+The design exposes a technical genealogy while returning Project Gutenberg passages to a scale at which a reader must attend to syntax, genre, and historical texture.
+Cloze Reader recasts a pretraining operation as a scene of slow reading.
+It asks how digital humanities might surface the archive inside the dataset, examine the assumptions built into model-mediated pedagogy, and follow what happens when literary works move from historical content to training data and back again.

-The premise later reappeared in machine learning, where researchers in distributional linguistics and neural language modeling also treated the missing word as an index of linguistic competence.
-The shared structure tempts a flat analogy between human reading and model prediction, which I treat as a historical clue whose force lies in the trace it leaves.
+The same premise later reappeared in machine learning, where researchers in distributional linguistics and neural language modeling treated a missing word as an index of linguistic competence.
+The shared structure can flatten the difference between human reading and model prediction, so I treat the resemblance as a historical clue, not as evidence that readers and models do the same thing.

-I argue that Cloze Reader, a browser-based game I built through the CUNY AI Lab and the Inference Arcade initiative, works as a critical artifact at the crossing point between those two histories.
+I argue that Cloze Reader, a browser-based game I built through the CUNY AI Lab and the Inference Arcade initiative, functions as a critical artifact at the crossing point between those two histories.
 The game delegates word removal to a language model through heuristic prompts, then returns the blank to a human reader who must infer a term from local context.
-This arrangement makes the continuity of the cloze procedure visible.
-It also exposes a split in purpose.
-Taylor used cloze to assess comprehension.
-Masked language modeling uses the same structure to induce representations through pretraining.
+The arrangement exposes the continuity of the cloze procedure while also marking a split in purpose, since Taylor used cloze to assess comprehension and masked language modeling adapts the same formal structure to induce representations through pretraining.

-This split matters in digital humanities because many texts that feed model training also circulate as literary and historical materials with their own provenance, genre, and rhetorical force.
-Cloze Reader draws its passages from Project Gutenberg.
-Those books already sit inside major training corpora such as The Pile (Gao et al. 2020).
-Once pretraining absorbs them, they tend to appear as token distributions and latent weights, detached from sequence, authorship, and scene.
-The game returns them to the surface one passage at a time, which asks a player to stop at a single lexical site and rebuild sense from syntax, genre, and historical diction.
+The split matters in digital humanities because many texts that feed model training also circulate as literary and historical materials with their own provenance, genre, and rhetorical force.
+Cloze Reader draws its passages from Project Gutenberg, and Gutenberg books already sit inside major training corpora such as The Pile (Gao et al. 2020).
+Once models absorb them during pretraining, the books tend to appear as token distributions and latent weights, detached from sequence, authorship, and scene.
+Cloze Reader returns them to the surface one passage at a time, where a player has to stop at a single lexical site and rebuild sense from syntax, genre, and historical diction.

-This return to the passage forms the paper's central claim.
-Cloze Reader does not prove that human readers and language models infer in the same way.
-It stages their contact inside a shared textual procedure and lets that contact expose what pretraining leaves out.
-The result is a case for slow reading within model culture.
-It is also a way to ask how digital humanities might surface the archive inside the dataset, expose the assumptions built into pedagogical interfaces, and track what happens when works from Project Gutenberg move from literary objects to training data and back again.
+I center the return to the passage.
+Cloze Reader stages contact between human reading and model prediction inside a shared textual procedure, which exposes what pretraining leaves out once texts become token distributions and weights.
+The webtext argues for slow reading within model culture, and the game asks how digital humanities might surface the archive inside the dataset, examine the assumptions built into pedagogical interfaces, and track what happens when works from Project Gutenberg move from literary objects to training data and back again.

-Wilson Taylor's 1953 procedure looked simple.
-Delete words from a passage at fixed intervals and ask readers to restore them.
-Yet the method carried a larger claim.
-Taylor adapted Gestalt closure to measure comprehension as a whole, and he treated the recovered word as evidence that a reader could coordinate syntax, semantics, and discourse inside a single act of interpretation (Taylor 1953).
+Wilson Taylor's 1953 procedure looked simple because he deleted words from a passage at fixed intervals and asked readers to restore them.
+The method still carried a larger claim because Taylor adapted Gestalt closure to measure comprehension as a whole, treating the recovered word as evidence that a reader could coordinate syntax, semantics, and discourse inside a single act of interpretation (Taylor 1953).

-Oller (1979) gave that method a fuller theory.
-He described cloze performance through what he called "pragmatic expectancy grammar," the linguistic knowledge that lets readers and speakers anticipate what can and cannot come next in a well-formed utterance.
-On this account, cloze does not isolate a subskill.
-It tests an integrated competence that ordinary comprehension already uses.
-At that point, cloze ceased to be only a readability tool.
-It became a model of expectancy within prose.
+Oller (1979) developed a fuller theory of cloze through what he called "pragmatic expectancy grammar," the linguistic knowledge that lets readers and speakers anticipate what can and cannot come next in a well-formed utterance.
+In Oller's account, cloze does not isolate a subskill.
+It tests an integrated competence that ordinary comprehension already requires, so cloze ceased to be only a readability tool and became a model of expectancy within prose.

-Once cloze took that form, two debates exposed what the procedure could and could not claim.
-The first concerned scoring.
+Once cloze took that form, two debates clarified what the procedure could and could not claim.
+One debate concerned scoring.
 Should a reader receive credit only for the author's original word, or should a synonym count as well?
-Exact-word scoring produced reliable agreement across raters and correlated with other comprehension measures.
-Synonym scoring preserved the flexibility that Oller's theory implies (Jongsma 1980).
-The dispute matters because it reveals an unresolved question at the center of the method.
+Exact-word scoring produced reliable agreement across raters and correlated with other comprehension measures, while synonym scoring preserved the flexibility that Oller's theory implies (Jongsma 1980).
+The scoring dispute sharpens an unresolved question at the center of the method.
 Does cloze test comprehension of a passage, or does it test successful recovery of one author's lexical choice?
 A reader who supplies a semantically apt synonym has understood the passage even if the test records failure.

-This debate shifted attention from scoring to selection, showing that deletion is never neutral.
+The scoring debate also shifted attention to selection and clarified that deletion is never neutral.
 Someone, or something, decides which lexical sites will bear the weight of the test.
-The point matters for Cloze Reader because the game inherits the old problem in a new form.
-I delegate selection to a language model through instructions about difficulty, part of speech, and passage position.
-The game therefore stands inside the older argument about what counts as a meaningful blank.
+Selection governs Cloze Reader because the game inherits the old problem in a new form.
+I delegate selection to a language model through instructions about difficulty, part of speech, and passage position, which locates the game inside the older argument about what counts as a meaningful blank.

-This older history also prepares the move into machine learning.
-Once cloze became a formal account of expectancy, its core logic could travel.
-The next genealogy gives that logic a new technical vocabulary and a new scale.
+The educational history also prepares the move into machine learning.
+Once cloze became a formal account of expectancy, its core logic could travel, and the machine learning genealogy translated that logic into a new technical vocabulary and scale.

-The move from classroom instrument to training objective did not happen by accident.
+The move from classroom instrument to training objective drew on a longer account of language as distribution.
 Cloze testing and masked language modeling both rest on the distributional hypothesis, the idea that words acquire structure and meaning through the company they keep.
-Harris (1954) formalized co-occurrence as a basis for grammatical structure.
-Firth (1957) pushed the same observation toward semantics.
-His claim that one knows a word by the company it keeps gave later computational work a concise expression of the problem.
+Harris (1954) formalized co-occurrence as a basis for grammatical structure, and Firth (1957) pushed the same observation toward semantics.
+His claim that one knows a word by the company it keeps offered later computational work a concise expression of the problem.

-Early neural language models operationalized that problem at scale.
-Mikolov's word2vec system trained shallow networks to predict surrounding context from a target word or the reverse relation through skip-gram and continuous bag-of-words objectives (Mikolov et al. 2013).
-The resulting vectors captured regularities in syntax and semantics, yet each word still received one representation.
-Context did not alter the vector.
-The word bank kept the same numerical identity beside account and beside river.
+Early neural language models converted that problem into a training objective at scale.
+Mikolov's word2vec system trained shallow networks to predict surrounding context from a target word or a target word from surrounding context through skip-gram and continuous bag-of-words objectives (Mikolov et al. 2013).
+The resulting vectors captured regularities in syntax and semantics, yet each word still received one representation, and context did not alter the vector.
+The word *bank* kept the same numerical identity beside *account* and beside *river*.

-ELMo changed that condition.
+ELMo changed that condition by tying representation to context.
 Peters et al. (2018) trained forward and backward LSTM language models and combined their outputs so that a word's representation depended on the sentence in which it appeared.
-BERT extended that move through a joint transformer encoder that predicted masked tokens from full bidirectional context inside one model (Devlin et al. 2019).
-Masking could serve as a self-supervised objective because unannotated text already contained the relevant signal (Liu et al. 2021).
-The scale of available corpora then made that objective effective for large-parameter pretraining (Bommasani et al. 2021).
+BERT extended the move through a joint transformer encoder that predicted masked tokens from full bidirectional context inside one model (Devlin et al. 2019).
+Masking could serve as a self-supervised objective because unannotated text already contained the relevant signal (Liu et al. 2021), and the scale of available corpora let that objective support large-parameter pretraining (Bommasani et al. 2021).

-By the time Devlin named masked language modeling through an explicit analogy to cloze, the older reading procedure had become infrastructure, which meant that a pedagogical test of expectancy now functioned as a dominant pretraining task.
-The continuity still needs a careful account of asymmetry.
-Taylor examined a reader's comprehension through deletion and recovery.
-BERT optimized parameter updates through the same formal structure.
-Cloze Reader takes that infrastructural form and turns it back into a readable event.
+By the time Devlin et al. named masked language modeling through an explicit analogy to cloze, Taylor's procedure had become infrastructure.
+A pedagogical test of expectancy now functioned as a dominant pretraining task, although the continuity still needs a careful account of asymmetry.
+Taylor examined a reader's comprehension through deletion and recovery, while BERT optimized parameter updates through the same formal structure.
+Cloze Reader adapts that infrastructural form into a readable event.

 *Figure 1.
 Cloze Reader in use.
 The interface presents a passage from Our Legal Heritage, 4th Ed. by S. A. Reilly at Level 1 with one blank.
 The blank falls inside a discussion of royal preaching restrictions and Puritan dissent, and the hint panel remains available.*